310 Division Street: Modernizing shelter services to address community need

 The process to form this committee began on August 28, 2024.
 Interested individuals were invited to submit an Expression of Interest to begin their application process by September 18th.
 The application period is now closed.

-All applicants were required to attend a training session on Wednesday, September 25th to learn about Homelessness in Northumberland.
-After the training session, participants were invited to confirm their interest in proceeding with Phase 2 of the application process - an interview with a panel of County housing and homelessness staff and a representative of OrgCode, consultant leaders in homelessness system transformations.
-Eligible interested parties will be contacted for interviews in October.
+All applicants were required to attend a training session on Wednesday, September 25 to learn about Homelessness in Northumberland.
+After the training session, interested participants were invited to an interview with a panel of County housing and homelessness staff and a representative of OrgCode, consultant leaders in homelessness system transformations.

+Applications are now being evaluated based on local priority, related experience, expressed level of interest, and to ensure a well-rounded group with diverse perspectives represented.
 We received a significant level of interest and there are limited community representative spaces available on the Committee.
 Not all applicants are guaranteed a spot.
-Applications will be evaluated based on local priority, related experience, expressed level of interest, and to ensure a well-rounded group with diverse perspectives represented.

-Please check back for further updates on the CLC in October/November.
+Please check back for further updates on the CLC in November.
 If you have questions about the CLC or the application process, please email shelterclc@northumberland.ca.

 Quick facts